MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/04-face.md

 1. In another browser tab, open the Azure portal at [https://portal.azure.com](https://portal.azure.com?azure-portal=true), signing in with your Microsoft account.

 1. Select **&#65291;Create a resource** and search for Azure AI services.
-Then create an AI services resource with the following settings:
+Then create an Azure AI services resource with the following settings:
     - Subscription: *Your Azure subscription*.
     - Resource group: *Select or create a resource group*.
     - Region: *Choose any available region*.